inpsyde/reusable-workflows/docs/build-and-push-assets.md

 In step *2* above, the assets are "built", whatever that means for a package.
 For maximum flexibility, the workflow relies on a "script" to be defined in `package.json`.
 There are two possible building scripts: a "*dev*" script which is executed on regular pushes to branches, and a "*prod*" script, which is executed when a tag is pushed.
-In case you want to configure when which script is being used, you can set the `inputs.MODE` manually with either `dev` or `prod`.
+To override this behavior, define `inputs.MODE' and set it to `dev' or `prod'.

 By default, the two scripts are `encore dev` and `encore prod`, but can be configured via [inputs](#inputs).